ARCTraining/intro-python/_episodes/03-lists.md

 - "Append values to an existing list"
 - "Reorder and slice list elements"
 - "Create and manipulate nested lists"
+- "Explain what a dictionary is."
+- "Compare lists and dictionaries."
 keypoints:
 - "`[value1, value2, value3, ...]` creates a list."
 - "Lists can contain any Python object, including lists (i.e., list of lists)."